Emsworth, some Miscellaneous Additional History

 foreshore racing to record the remains of the beds ahead of

-the rising tide.
 The project, funded by a grant from

 the Chichester Harbour Conservancy Sustainable Development